Written by our Subject Matter Experts, Updated on January 20, 2021

 Unfortunately, in states where the magistrate handles the setting of bail amounts, there can be a wide range of prices set.
 While there are rules and guidelines for magistrates to follow, it does not guarantee that judgment and bias won’t come into play.
 “Stereotyping” might be too facile to describe the behavior, but it’s not out of the question for magistrates and judges to draw unfair conclusions when it comes to the bail amount set.

 A lawyer should be involved in the event the crime is significant or the defendant feels unfairly treated in the hearings.
-This gray area and uncertainty around how bail will be set by a magistrate or judge leads us back to bail schedules.
+This gray area and uncertainty around how bail will be set by a magistrate or judge lead us back to bail schedules.
 It’s usually a benefit to see bail schedules posted in counties.
 Not all counties have them but it’s the first thing to check – and if the bail amount is unattainable in the fee schedule, then a magistrate or judge can be consulted as an alternate option to lower costs.

 How Can Bail Amount Be Lowered?